-In this trip report I review my flight on United B777-300ER Polaris Business Hong Kong To San Francisco.
+In this trip report we review a flight on United B777-300ER Polaris Business Hong Kong To San Francisco.
 I have already reviewed United’s New Polaris Business Class on the 777-300ER.
 My trip in United Polaris Business Class On 787-9 Dreamliner & 777-200 enabled me to experience everything except the seat.
-I previously reviewed the new Polaris seats separately.
+We previously reviewed the new Polaris seats separately.

 The first flights offering the new United’s new Business Class, including the new Polaris seat, have now launched on the 777-300 between San Francisco and Hong Kong.
 I have reviewed when other planes and flights will launch with United’s Polaris service.

 What Is So Great About United’s New Polaris Business Class?

 It’s a step up from the current United BusinessFirst product, offering: